netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 ### Rapid and Easy Setup

-Netdata’s automated features allow for quick setup and minimal maintenance.
-Its auto-discovery capabilities identify metric data sources instantly, while its pre-configured alerts and AI-powered anomaly detection facilitate automated oversight.
+Netdata’s [automated features](https://www.netdata.cloud/features/rapid-setup-full-automation-easy-to-use/) allow for quick setup and minimal maintenance.
+Its auto-discovery capabilities identify metric data sources instantly, while its [pre-configured alerts](https://learn.netdata.cloud/docs/alerting/) and [ML-powered anomaly detection](https://learn.netdata.cloud/docs/ml-and-troubleshooting/machine-learning-ml-powered-anomaly-detection) facilitate automated oversight.
 Furthermore, Netdata supports Infrastructure as Code (IaC) and offers templates for automated deployment of alerts, fostering an environment for advanced automation.
 This rapid setup minimizes the cost of infrastructure and time investment, eliminating the complexity associated with tools like Prometheus and Grafana, offering for free an experience that is similar to commercial solutions.

 ### Easy to Use, Opinionated

-Unlike Prometheus and Grafana that you have to set up all dashboards metric by metric, Netdata visualizes every single metric collected, without exceptions.
+Unlike Prometheus and Grafana that you have to set up all dashboards metric by metric, Netdata [visualizes](https://learn.netdata.cloud/docs/visualizations/) every single metric collected, without exceptions.
 Metrics are also organized in a way that is easy to navigate and find any metric.
 Of course some level of familiarity is required to understand this organization.
 But this is only familiarity.
 No skills are required except a basic understanding of the table of contents and the search functionality.

 ### Easy Troubleshooting

-While most tools, including commercial solutions, require extensive skills to create or modify dashboards, Netdata employees the NIDL (Nodes, Instances, Dimensions, and Labels) framework, to allow both newcomers and experts quickly filter, slice and dice any chart in all imaginable ways, in a point and click fashion.
-Furthermore Netdata comes with a unique scoring engine (used by metric correlations and anomaly advisor) to quickly reveal how different metrics relate and affect one another, minimizing time to resolution.
+While most tools, including commercial solutions, require extensive skills to create or modify dashboards, Netdata employees the [NIDL](https://www.netdata.cloud/features/powerful-visualizations-dashboards/) (Nodes, Instances, Dimensions, and Labels) framework, to allow both newcomers and experts quickly filter, slice and dice any chart in all imaginable ways, in a point and click fashion.
+Furthermore Netdata comes with a unique scoring engine (used by [metric correlations](https://learn.netdata.cloud/docs/ml-and-troubleshooting/metric-correlations) and [anomaly advisor](https://learn.netdata.cloud/docs/ml-and-troubleshooting/anomaly-advisor)) to quickly reveal how different metrics relate and affect one another, minimizing time to resolution.

 ### Real-Time, High-Fidelity